Pavel Ploc: Sporting career

 At the Winter Olympics, he earned a silver in the individual normal hill in 1988 and a bronze in the individual large hill in 1984.
 Ploc also earned two bronze medals in the Team large hill event at the FIS Nordic World Ski Championships (1984, 1989).
 He also won two medals at the FIS Ski Flying World Championships with a silver in 1983 and a bronze in 1985.

+Political career

-Ploc finished his active ski jumping career in 1992 and in 1996 opened Bed&Breakfast in Harrachov, Czech Republic.
-From 1996 to 2002 he was an elected member of the Harrachov town council.
-He unsuccessfully run for a seat in the Czech Parliament in 2002 but won that seat in 2006 and became a member of the lower chamber of the Czech Parliament for the Czech Social Democratic Party (ČSSD).
+Ploc finished his active ski-jumping career in 1992, and in 1996 opened a bed-and-breakfast in Harrachov, Czech Republic.
+From 1996 to 2002 he was a member of Harrachov town council.
+He unsuccessfully ran for a seat in the Czech Parliament in 2002, but in 2006 he was elected as a member of the lower chamber of the Czech Parliament for the Czech Social Democratic Party (ČSSD).